Page 36 - Dawson City Guide

 RESIDENCE

-the official residence of the
+The official residence of the Com-

-Restoration was completed in 1996.
+1916.
+Restoration completed in 1996.

 P RED FEATHER SALOON

-man’s club!
-The Red Feather was
+The Red Feather was one of the

 Q BLACK’S RESIDENCE